json-everything/json-everything/json-everything.net/wwwroot/md/examples/schema/custom-vocabs.md

 ***NOTE** These examples are actually defined in one of the library's unit tests.*

-For a more detailed explanation about the concepts behind vocabularies, please see the [Custom Keywords page](../usage/schema-keywords.md).
+For a more detailed explanation about the concepts behind vocabularies, please see the Vocabularies page.

 ## Defining a Keyword